05 October 2009

 Can I compete on a Saturday but not on a Sunday, or vice versa, during the two-day events?

 Yes.
 Riders in all classes can opt to compete on one or both days at any given event.
 Each day of the BSEC series are separate point scoring days.
 Two-day events are two separate rounds of the championship.

 How does the BSEC differ to the traditional British Enduro Championship?

-As we’ve said before the BSEC uses a simple format.
-There’s no time cards, complicated rules, or far away fuel points – everything happen on site.
+As we’ve said before the BSEC uses a very simple format.
+There’s no time cards, complicated rules, or far away fuel points – everything happens on site.
 It’s simply about special test racing, against the clock, which ensures a great event for riders and their supporters.

 The biggest difference is that everything happens in one location.
 Once you arrive and park up in the paddock that’s where you stay all day.
 You’ll be a stone’s throw away from the start/finish of the course and from there the track is easily accessible.
 There’ll be exciting action going on throughout the day.

 Do I need to walk the special test before the event, on Friday/Saturday?

 That’s entirely up to the individual.
 Obviously, the more serious you are the greater the likelihood that’s what you’ll want to do.
 But it’s not essential.
 We understand that taking time off work isn’t always easy, which is why all events will feature an un-timed sighting lap first thing, both days.
 If you do want to look at the special test beforehand you’re free and welcome to do so from mid-day Friday before the event.

 Do riders have to stick to a time schedule?